Lyndhurst, Hampshire: Geography

-Lyndhurst is in the New Forest National Park, in Hampshire, England.
+Lyndhurst is in the New Forest, a national park in Hampshire, England.
 The village is the administrative capital of the New Forest, with the district council based in the village.
 The Court of Verderers sits in the King's House in Lyndhurst.
 The local headquarters of the Forestry Commission, the body that handles the maintenance of the softwood plantations, forest roads and paths, and controlling the spread of invasive plants, such as rhododendrons and gorse is also based in the King's House.